Tanimal19/MARK/README.md

 # About

 **Victor** is a simple markdown editor that is inspired by [Obsidian](https://obsidian.md/), and built with [Electron](https://www.electronjs.org/)
-As a computer science student, I start this project to improve myself at my sophomore winter vacation.
+As a computer science student, I started this project to improve myself during my sophomore winter vacation.
 While this is just a project for fun and learning, if you're interested, you can still download it to take a look.
 I would greatly appreciate any feedback.

 <br>
 <br>

-# Feature ✨
+# Feature
 ✅ support basic markdown rules
 ✅ indents in markdown
 ✅ three preview mode (Code/Preview/Both)